Understand the electricity supply system

 Powerlink Queensland, a government-owned corporation, owns and operates Queensland's nearly 15,000 kilometres of transmission network.

 Electricity travels from the transmission network to the distribution network before it supplies power to homes.
-The voltage is reduced during this process until it reached 240 volts.
+The voltage is reduced during this process until it reaches 240 volts.

 Find your distributor